1960 Munich C-131 crash: Investigation

 A crash investigation revealed water in the fuel tank booster pump.
 Because water is more dense than fuel it can settle to the bottom of the tank, into the pump inlets; when it freezes it blocks inlets and deprives the engine of fuel.
 This deprivation of fuel caused the Munich C-131 to lose power and eventually shut down the engine.

 Aftermath

 After the accident, the Munich Fire & Rescue Services ordered new TLF 16 powder trucks to complement their fleet of traditional water tenders.

-Munich had initiated the expansion plans for Munich-Riem Airport in 1954.
+Munich had initiated expansion plans for Munich-Riem Airport in 1954.
 However, two plane crashes within the Munich city limit in the space of two years, and the New York air disaster that happened a day before, stopped the expansion plans.
 The city and state governments decided to build a new airport outside the city limit instead.
 Similar discussions were held in Hamburg about its Fuhlsbüttel Airport, but the airport was expanded rather than relocated elsewhere, making the airport the oldest continuously operated in Germany to this day.